Explore the different types, possible causes and treatment options for lower back pain

 How is lower back pain diagnosed?

-There are several options available to you when it comes to diagnosing low back pain.
+There are several options available when it comes to diagnosing the underlying cause of lower back pain.
 One of the most common, and one that is most recommended by Australian GP’s, is an assessment from a physiotherapist.

-Low back pain is extremely common and something that physiotherapists see on a regular basis, and the process of diagnosing is straightforward.
+Lower back pain is extremely common and something that physiotherapists see regularly.
+The process of diagnosing it is straightforward.

 Like any other pain or injury, a physiotherapist will start with a detailed history of your activities and previous injuries - this is an interview-like process that is usually referred to as a consultation.
-A typical session with a physio will last between 30-60 minutes, and in this time you will discuss the specific issues you are having related to your low back pain.
+A typical session will last between 30-60 minutes, and in this time, you will discuss the specific issues you are having related to your lower back pain.

-After establishing the history of your low back pain, the physio will carry out a hands-on assessment, performing a series of physical tests to determine the cause of your problem and rule out other conditions.
+After establishing the history of your lower back pain, they will conduct a hands-on assessment, performing a series of physical tests to determine the cause of your problem and rule out other conditions.